PROSTATE CANCER TREATMENT IN STATEN ISLAND

 Researchers do not know exactly what causes prostate cancer.
 However, researchers have found some risk factors and consequently, are trying to learn just how these factors cause prostate cells to become cancer.

 As men age the risk of developing the cancer increases.
-Especially relevant is that approximately than 1 in 7 men will develop the cancer during their lifetime.
+Especially relevant is that approximately 1 in 9 men will develop the cancer during their lifetime.
 Men with a family history of the cancer and African-American men are likely to be an increased risk.
 Most noteworthy is that as men continue to live longer and healthier lives, prostate cancer will likely become a more common problem in the 21st century.

 Screening – Don’t Delay!

-Early detection is the key to successful treatment of prostate cancer.
+Early detection is the key to the successful treatment of prostate cancer.
 Usually, men experience NO warning signs of prostate cancer.
 The progression of the cancer may result in symptoms that can be very non-specific and might include a change in your urinary or bowel habits or a new onset of bone pain.

 Regular physical exams and PSA tests will aid in the earlier diagnosis of prostate cancer.
 PSA is a simple blood test that can be done in most doctors’ offices or laboratories.
 The American Cancer Society recommends that beginning at age 50, all men should have yearly physical exams and PSA blood tests.
 All men with a close relative who has had prostate cancer and African-American men should have yearly exams starting at age 40.